 Talusan’s M.A. thesis (1999) examines how kulintang, Muslim Filipino gong music, plays an important role in the cultural identity-seeking activities of Filipino Americans.
 She recently published a chapter on Filipino American kulintang in the collection of essays called Muslims and American Popular Culture.
 She argued that the music culture surrounding kulintang music in America has created its own genre and set of culturally appropriate meanings despite debates over musical authenticity.

-Dr. Talusan has completed a draft of her first book Symphony Halls, World’s Fairs, and America’s Racial Others: The Philippine Constabulary Band and African American Officer Lt.
-Walter H. Loving.
-Gathering over 10 years of research on her great grandfather’s role in the band, his travels with the band to the United States, and close friendship with Black conductor, Walter Loving, she analyzes the connections between music, race, and U.S. imperialism during the early 20th century in America.
+Dr. Talusan’s book Instruments of Empire: Filipino Musicians, Black Soldiers, and Military Band Music during U.S. Colonization of the Philippines will be published by University Press of Mississippi in fall 2021.
+Gathering over 20 years of research on her great-grandfather’s role in the band, his travels with the band to the United States, and close friendship with African American conductor, Lt.
+Col. Walter H. Loving, she analyzes the connections between music, race, and U.S. imperialism during the early 20th century in America.
 White American audiences’ overwhelmingly positive response to the PC Band’s Euro-American concert band repertoire, she argues, is partly motivated by a desire to mitigate racial (and musical) anxieties over American identity during an era of colonialism and weakening of European cultural hegemony.
 The book is based on a previously published article in Philippine Studies (2004).

 - Appointed Interim Coordinator of Asian Pacific Studies Program at CSU Dominguez-Hills, 2016-2018.

 - Awarded the Catherine H. Jacobs Outstanding Faculty Lecturer Award in 2017.

 - Performance with the Pakaraguian Kulintang Ensemble and Malaya Filipino American Dance Arts at the Skirball, August 27, 2016!